mehmettgur/multiagent-assistant/README.md

 ## Project Overview

 `multiagent-assistant` is a multi-agent personal assistant prototype designed to run in a local Jupyter notebook or Python environment.
-Using AutoGen AgentChat’s `SelectorGroupChat` framework, it:
+Using AutoGen framework, it:

 - Breaks down complex natural-language user requests into discrete steps
 - Delegates tasks like web research, summarization, email drafting, sentiment analysis, and meeting planning to specialized agents